systemd/systemd/docs/CODING_STYLE.md

   `log_oom()` for then printing a short message, but not in "library" code.

 - Avoid fixed-size string buffers, unless you really know the maximum size and that maximum size is small.
-They are a source of errors, since they possibly result in truncated strings.
 It is often nicer to use dynamic memory, `alloca()` or VLAs.
 If you do allocate fixed-size strings on the stack, then it is probably only OK if you either use a maximum size such as `LINE_MAX`, or count in detail the maximum size a string can have. (`DECIMAL_STR_MAX` and